 Restless Leg Syndrome

 Studies have recognized a relationship between RLS and venous reflux.
 When valves fail blood flows backwards due to the force of gravity.
 This backward flow causes blood to pool and stagnant in the veins leading to aching, throbbing, cramping and fatigue.
-Patients with RLS and venous reflux will experience significant improvement after Endovenous Laser treatment.
+Patients with RLS and venous reflux will experience significant improvement after endovenous laser treatment.

 DVT= Deep Vein Thrombosis

-DVT is xxtremely rare although people can inherit blood coagulopathies which predispose to clot formation.
+DVT is extremely rare although people can inherit blood coagulopathies which predispose to clot formation.
 DVT’s are also caused by venous stasis and vessel damage.
 A deep vein thrombosis causes extreme tenderness, swelling and redness in the area of the thrombus formation.
 The major danger of a DVT is a pulmonary embolus.
 Diagnosis is made with Doppler Ultrasound.
 Management requires anticoagulation with heparin therapy.